fhartwig/adhocracy3.mercator/docs/source/api/authorization.rst

 concept, and roles are something we want to build on top?

-is there multiple inheritance?  if yes, which parent's ACL is searched first?
+is there multiple inheritance?  if yes, which parent's ACL is searched first?  -- no mulitple inheritance.  good.

-can groups be members of groups?
+can groups be members of groups?  -- no.  but it would be easy to implement that.

 draw a graph with all mappings, and mark them as
  - 1:n vs. n:1 vs. n:m